CPR Training UK: Essential Skills for Life-Saving Moments

 Our CPR and AED training courses are designed for individuals aged 16 and above and can be tailored to suit any workplace or community setting.

-In summary, we strongly believe in the importance of AEDs and CPR training in the UK to save lives and improve the overall wellbeing of our communities.
+In summary, we strongly believe in the importance of AEDs and CPR training in the UK to save lives and improve the overall well-being of our communities.
 We encourage everyone to take the initiative, learn how to use a defibrillator, and become proficient in CPR techniques, as you never know when these skills may be needed.

-CPR Techniques
+Learning CPR Techniques

-Our BLS classes are designed for healthcare professionals, nurses, physicians, as well as EMS professionals and other public safety personnel.
+Our BLS classes are designed for healthcare professionals, nurses, physicians, EMS professionals, and other public safety personnel.
 We understand the importance of tailoring the course to match the different needs of our students, hence, we offer a variety of course options.
-These include blended learning and traditional classroom training, all covering the same essential AHA science-based skills and providing a BLS Course Completion Card at the end.First and foremost, before initiating CPR, we must assess the scene for safety and check the person's responsiveness by gently shaking their shoulders and calling out to them.
-If the person is unresponsive and not breathing or not breathing normally, it's time to begin CPR immediately.
+These include blended learning and traditional classroom training, all covering the same essential AHA science-based skills and providing a BLS Course Completion Card at the end

-For an unconscious person who is breathing, we place them in the recovery position to prevent airway obstruction and keep them safe until help arrives.
-This involves laying them on their side with the arm closest to the ground extended outward and the other arm bent with the hand resting on the opposite cheek.
+The recovery position is a particular pose where someone is laid on their side with the arm closest to the ground extended outward and the other arm bent with the hand resting on the opposite cheek.
 The leg furthest from the ground should be bent at the knee.

 First, we teach participants how to assess the situation, including checking responsiveness, calling for an ambulance, and determining if the casualty is breathing normally.
 Throughout our courses, we aim to build participants' confidence in conducting CPR, which can increase the chances of survival for those who experience cardiac arrest outside of a healthcare setting.

-Our CPR courses also cover the importance of using an Automated External Defibrillator (AED) when the casualty is experiencing a cardiac arrest.
+Our CPR courses also cover the importance of using an automated external defibrillator (AED) when the casualty is experiencing a cardiac arrest.
 We offer hands-on training that enables participants to familiarise themselves with properly attaching and operating an AED, as well as understanding how it delivers an electric shock to help restore a normal heartbeat.

 For ease of learning, we make use of various teaching aids such as tables, bullet points, and bold text, to present information in a clear and concise manner.
 This allows for greater comprehension of crucial concepts, ensuring that our CPR training is both informative and accessible.